GSA/datagov-website/www.data.gov/apps.md

 URL:
 <http://www.csc.noaa.gov/psc/riskmgmt/tsunami.html>
 Summary:
-The Tsunami Hazard Information Service provides residents and visitors of the State of Hawai`i easy, online access to the State’s tsunami evacuation zone maps as well as information about potential risks, how to prepare, and what to do in the event of a tsunami.
+The Tsunami Hazard Information Service provides residents and visitors of the State of Hawai'i easy, online access to the State’s tsunami evacuation zone maps as well as information about potential risks, how to prepare, and what to do in the event of a tsunami.
 How it works:
 Search by address or Island area to find out if you are in tsunami evacation zone.
 Application:
 Used by emergency managers and the public to locate areas that have risk of being inundated by a tsunami.

+## Hurricane SANDY Response Imagery

-* [Hurricane SANDY Response Imagery](#tools-t23 "Hurricane SANDY Response Imagery"): This rapid response imagery product was generated for use by emergency managers for visual analysis of damage in the Sandy impact area.
+This rapid response imagery product was generated for use by emergency managers for visual analysis of damage in the Sandy impact area.

 Sponsor:
 NOAA